inspircd/docs/docs/3/modules/sslrehashsignal.md

 ### Description

-This module allows the `SIGUSR1` signal to be sent to the server to reload SSL certificates.
+This module allows the `SIGUSR1` signal to be sent to the server to reload TLS (SSL) certificates.

 ### Configuration